Laser Veil Stealth Coating FAQs

 Veil represents the next generation of countermeasure technology, called counter-detection, and should be used by every serious driver.

 Through a “defense in depth” strategy

-Even using the most capable laser jammers, if either head-alignment or leveling is off even slightly, jamming efficiency can drop dramatically putting you at serious risk.
-When a laser jammer fails to perform, instant punch-throughs (IPTs) can occur at any distance — even from very far away.
+For example, if either the jammer head-alignment or leveling is off even slightly, jamming efficiency can drop dramatically putting you at serious risk.
+When a laser jammer fails to perform, instant punch-throughs (IPTs) will occur and will occur at every distance — even very far away.

-Like with motorcycles, Veil G5 Stealth Coating improves laser jamming performance by reducing your vehicle’s overall reflective laser signature (the military calls this laser cross-section).
+Veil G6 improves laser jamming performance by further reducing your vehicle’s overall reflective laser signature (the military calls this “laser cross-section”).
 This makes it much easier for your laser jammer to work effectively.
-In fact, by using Veil G5, you may also be able to reduce the number of jamming heads you would otherwise require and still achieve superior performance.
+In fact, by using Veil G6, you may also be able to reduce the number of jamming heads you would otherwise require and still achieve superior performance.

 For example, instead of needing a three head system for the front, you may only require a two head or even a single head (above the center front plate area).
-In other words, you can actually get better protection for LESS MONEY and still achieve superior results with a defense in depth approach.
+In other words, you can actually get better protection for LESS MONEY and still achieve superior results with a defense in depth approach with Veil.

 Why take the chance of relying solely on a laser jammer that costs hundreds to even thousands of dollars?
-Get additional insurance — inexpensive by comparison — by incorporating Veil G5 into your countermeasure arsenal.
+Get cheap additional by incorporating Veil into your countermeasure arsenal.

 What are variable and random pulse-rate police laser (LIDAR)?

 Ever since the first police laser gun from LTI made its appearance in the early 1990s, the technology has utilized fixed pulse-rate IR lasers.
 The reflections of these highly focused IR beam pulses are measured to calculate the speed of a vehicle being targeted.